-The concept of this Table Top Exercise (TTX) was to exercise components of the LEPC's HazMat Emergency Response Plan (Plan).
+The concept was to exercise components of the LEPC's HazMat Emergency Response Plan (Plan).
 The Plan is updated every year and is based on similar emergency response plans used by the counties within LEPC District 11 (i.e. Miami-Dade, Broward and Monroe) and from which it is developed.